Original Air Date: October 9, 1959

 - Ed Wynn…..Lewis J. “Lew” Bookman

 - Ed Wynn (1886-1966) was born “Isidore Edwin Leopold.”
-His father wanted him to takeover the family hat manufacturing company, but Ed ran away from home and joined the circus.
-He began his acting career in vaudeville and Zeigfield’s Follies (alongside W.C.
-Fields) before turning to radio, film, and television (though he was initially hesitant about film and television work).
+His father wanted him to take over the family hat manufacturing company, but Ed ran away from home and joined the circus.
+He began his acting career in vaudeville and performing in Zeigfield’s Follies (alongside W.C.
+Fields) before turning to radio, film, and television (though he was initially hesitant about working in film and television).
 He famously turned down the role of the Wizard in MGM’s The Wizard of Oz (as did W.C.
 Fields).
-Wynn had his own variety television program for a spell (clips of which can be found online) and he appeared in numerous classic shows like Rod Serling’s classic Playhouse 90 episode “Requiem for a Heavyweight” alongside his son (he later returned to The Twilight Zone again in Season 5 for the episode “Ninety Years Without Slumbering”).
-He became a Disney star, performing the voice of The Mad Hatter in Alice in Wonderland as well as the laughing/floating Uncle Albert in Mary Poppins (singing the song “I Love to Laugh”) and blind Uncle Aram in The Greatest Story Ever Told (1965).
-He portrayed the obstinate Jewish dentist Dr. Dussell in George Stevens’s The Diary of Anne Frank (1959) which netted him an Oscar nomination for Best Supporting Actor (though he lost to Hugh Griffith’s performance in Ben-Hur).
-Wynn was nominated four times for Emmy Awards, winning for Most Outstanding Live Personality in 1950.
+Wynn starred in his own variety television program for a spell (clips of which can be found online) and he appeared in numerous classic shows like Rod Serling’s classic Playhouse 90 episode “Requiem for a Heavyweight” alongside his son Keenan Wynn (Ed Wynn later returned to The Twilight Zone again in Season 5 for the episode “Ninety Years Without Slumbering”).
+He also became a Disney star, performing the voice of The Mad Hatter in Alice in Wonderland as well as the laughing/floating Uncle Albert in Mary Poppins (singing the song “I Love to Laugh”) and blind Uncle Aram in The Greatest Story Ever Told (1965).
+He portrayed the obstinate Jewish dentist Dr. Dussell in George Stevens’s The Diary of Anne Frank (1959) which netted him an Oscar nomination for Best Supporting Actor (though he ultimately lost to Hugh Griffith for his performance in Ben-Hur).
+Wynn was nominated four times for Emmy Awards, winning the Most Outstanding Live Personality award in 1950.
 He was married three times and had one son, Keenan Wynn (1916-1986), who was also an actor.
-Keenan Wynn played the lead role in the classic final episode of season one of The Twilight Zone: “A World Of His Own.”
-Ed Wynn had a career of ups and downs (and struggles with depression), before a late career revival largely at the urging of his son.
+Keenan Wynn played the lead role in the classic Twilight Zone episode, the final episode of the first season, “A World Of His Own.”
+Ed Wynn had a career of ups and downs (and struggles with depression), before finally achieving a late career revival largely at the urging of his son.
 He passed away in 1966 of esophageal cancer at the age of 79.

 - Murray Hamilton…..Mr.
 Death